 For a definitive introduction to deep learning read The Deep Learning Book available online for free through MIT.

 TensorFlow is a Python library for fast numerical computing that was designed specifically for machine learning.
 It was open-sourced by Google with the hope of putting deep learning capabilities in the hands of a lot more researchers and developers around the world.

 Once installed it provides multiple APIs for training ML models.
 The higher level APIs built on top of what is called the TensorFlow Core (the lowest level API with most control) are the easiest to learn and should be where you start.

 It's counterintuitive to include a full TensorFlow tutorial within this post when there already exists countless resources online that do it perfectly well... start with the official one:

 Once you understand the basics thoroughly you should have some idea of what your interest in machine learning is; do you want to use it for your app? or for research?

-Based on your interests you should be able to dwelve deeper into any of the different areas by following either the many links embedded on this post or dig up what you need with a few Google searches.
+Based on your interests you should be able to dwelve deeper into any of the different areas by following the links and topics in this post or dig up what you need with a few Google searches.

 “Torture the data, and it will confess to anything.” – Ronald Coase

 Be cautious when you apply ML in the field - given the inherent nature of these algorithms, it can sometimes be confusing to tell if the algorithm comes to a conclusion by following a meaningful set of steps that can be replicated or simply arrived at a result that 'smells right' through a faulty process.

 Questions, thoughts, and feedback?
 Tweet me at @devudara.